FuelLabs/sway/docs/book/src/introduction/sway_quickstart.md

 ## Deploying the contract with Salt

-You can pass a Salt using the `--salt` flag in your `forc deploy` command to redeploy a contract that has been deployed already.
+You can pass a "Salt" using the `--salt` flag passed to your `forc deploy` command as a 256-bit hexadecimal literal, to redeploy a contract that has been deployed already.
 This is useful for multiple deployments of the same contract.

-To add a Salt to your ContractID while deployment, you can run the following command:
+To add a "Salt" while deploying your contract, you can run the following command:

 ```bash
 forc deploy --salt <Salt> --node-url <key> --gas-price 1